 ICAP includes FREE introductory training programs and counseling services offered through ICAP instructors and local SBDC counselors.
 ICAP helps startups identify potential customers and develop successful business models based on that knowledge.
 It is an ideal program for early-stage companies trying to prepare for eventual venture investment.

-September 13, 2018 – Applications are due by midnight; see the link below.
+September 19, 2018 (Extended from the 17th)– Applications are due by midnight; see the link below.

 October 3, 2018 – 9:00am - 5:00pm – Introductory Classroom Session